Myryos/p2_092022_Python/README.md

 ```
 ## How To Install

-Use the following command :
+Use the following command:

 ```
-pip install -r requierements.txt
+pip install -r requirements.txt

 ```

 ## How To Run

-To run the scrapper, use one of these following commands :
+To run the scrapper, use one of these following commands (at least python3.7):

 ```
 python bookScrap.py